-This course is designed to allow the student to play an "interactive" role in teaching the class.
-At regular intervals throughout the term, there will be individual/group panel presentations that address the main themes we have been covering.
-The presentation itself can be in the form of a brief lecture, visual presentation (between 15 and 20 minutes) and/or an outline of questions that can be used as the basis of focused class discussion.
-In the latter case you will be expected to lead the discussion and ask follow-up questions etc. for a 15-20 minute period.
-At least once during the term, each student will be required to give such a presentation on a topic of his/her own choosing as long as it relates directly to the assigned readings and lectures.
-(Please note that this presentation can be used as the foundation for your term essay.)
+This lecture course is designed to allow the student to play an "interactive" role in teaching the class.
+Each week throughout the term there will be individual panel presentations which address the main themes to be discussed during that week's seminar.
+The presentation itself can be in the form of a brief lecture, visual presentation (between 15-25 minutes) and/or an outline of questions that can be used as the basis of focused class discussion.
+In the latter case you will be expected to lead the discussion and ask follow-up questions etc. for the second half of the seminar.